Fancy Box

 2. Are they completing the browser permission step?

-Use the gap between **Fancy Box Accept** and **Enable Push** to review how well the full opt-in flow performs.
+The gap between **Fancy Box Accept** and **Enable Push** shows how well the full opt-in flow performs.

 ### Best practices